Social Work

 Students are required to maintain a 3.0 or higher cumulative GPA and students must also remain in compliance with the Professional Disposition Criteria during the entire MSW program of study to remain in "good standing."
 Refer to academic standing and dismissal policy.

-All written reports and term papers are to be prepared in a manner that reflects APA formatting with an emphasis on grammar as identified in the syllabus.
+All written reports and term papers are to be prepared in a manner that reflects the most recent APA formatting with an emphasis on grammar as identified in the syllabus.
 Plagiarism will be dealt with through the Professional Disposition Criteria and may result in removal from the program.
 It will also be reported to the Office of Academic Affairs.

 Specialized students (in all concentrations) must participate in counseling for 8-10 consecutive sessions with a master's level, licensed mental health provider.
 These must be completed during the two semesters of the specialized internship.
 The completed sessions are prerequisites to enrollment in Capstone and/ or receiving a final grade for Thesis.